istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-3/index.md

 1.  **Prevent tampering**.
 1. Traffic control is **transparent** to the applications.

-Next, I'm going to cover two alternative solutions for egress traffic control, namely Kubernetes Network Policies and egress proxies and firewalls, and show the requirements they satisfy, and, more importantly, the requirements they can't satisfy.
+Next, I'm going to cover two alternative solutions for egress traffic control, namely Kubernetes network policies and egress proxies and firewalls, and show the requirements they satisfy, and, more importantly, the requirements they can't satisfy.

-Kubernetes provides a native solution for traffic control, and in particular, for control of egress traffic, through the [Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/).
+Kubernetes provides a native solution for traffic control, and in particular, for control of egress traffic, through the [network policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/).
 Using these network policies, cluster operators can configure which pods can access specific external services.
 Cluster operators can identify pods by pod labels, namespace labels, or by IP ranges.
 To specify the external services, cluster operators can use IP ranges, but cannot use domain names like `cnn.com`.
 This is because **Kubernetes network policies are not DNS-aware**.
 The network policies satisfy the first requirement since they can control any TCP traffic.